turingschool-examples/jQuery-session/intro.md

 1. A Content-Delivery Network (CDN)
 2. Via a package manager (like `npm`)

 A CDN functions much like a script tag -- we add it an html file, and import the library whenever the HTML page runs.
+This is what we'll use for this lesson.

 ```HTML
 <!-- Google-Hosted CDN: -->